-To complement our algorithmic contribution, we illustrate several applications of TV prox-operators: (i) to image and video denoising; (ii) as subroutines in some image deconvolution solvers; and (iii) as regularizers in four variants of fused-lasso.
+To complement our algorithms, we illustrate several applications of TV prox-operators to: (i) image and video denoising; (ii) image deconvolution; and (iii) four variants of fused-lasso.

-\textbf{Note:} Our paper strives to support reproducible research.
-Given the vast attention that TV problems have received in the literature, we find it is valuable to both users of TV and other researchers to have access to our code, datasets, and scripts, to independently verify our claims, if desired.\footnote{This material shall be made available at: \href{http://suvrit.de/work/soft/tv.html}{http://suvrit.de/work/soft/tv.html}}
+\textbf{Note:} We have invested great efforts to ensure reproducibility of our results.
+In particular, given the vast attention that TV problems have received in the literature, we believe it is valuable to both users of TV and other researchers to have access to our code, datasets, and scripts, to independently verify our claims, if desired.\footnote{This material shall be made available at: \href{http://suvrit.de/work/soft/tv.html}{http://suvrit.de/work/soft/tv.html}}